Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \subsection{The discussion about hyper-parameters}

 \textbf{Hyper-parameter $\tau$}.
 The temperatures of different teachers are automatically adjusted by our Entropy-based algorithm until the information entropy is equal.
-However, the initial temperature setting still directly influences the amount of information entropy for both teachers, which has an inevitable impact on the final performance.
-Intuitively speaking, the temperature is supposed to change in a proper range to maintain the effectiveness of teachers' knowledge (If the temperature is close to infinity, the predicted distribution is close to uniform distribution; If the temperature is close to 0, the predicted distribution is close to one-hot distribution).
-In order to explore the proper range for temperature, we select three ranges: [0.1, 1], [1, 10], and [10, 20] for teachers' temperatures to change (The initial temperatures for different teachers are median of the ranges: 0.5, 5, 15, respectively).
-Based on the result shown in Fig. \ref{fig:different temp} (left), we select the [1, 10] as our initial setting.
-Meanwhile, to select the proper initial temperature value, we select initial $\tau_{nat}$ and $\tau_{adv}$ as 1, 2, 5, 8 in the range [1, 10].
-Based on the result shown in Fig. \ref{fig:different temp} (right), we select 1 as our initial temperature value.
+However, the initial temperature setting still directly influences the amount of information entropy for both teachers and determines the prior adjustment scope, and a proper initial temperature can ensure temperature changes within a reasonable range to maintain the effectiveness of teachers' knowledge.
+To select the proper initial temperature value, we select initial $\tau_{nat}$ and $\tau_{adv}$ as 1, 2, 5, 8, {while all other experimental settings remain unchanged.} Based on the results shown in Table \ref{table:temp study}, we select 1 as our initial temperature value.

 \textbf{Hyper-parameter $\beta$}.
 Here, we explore the role of $\beta$ in Normalization Loss Balance (Eq. (\ref{eq:21}) and Eq. (\ref{eq:22})).
-We choose ResNet-56 and WideResNet-34-10 as the clean and robust teachers, respectively, and select ResNet-18 as the student on CIFAR-10.
 We test the results of different values $\beta$ for the training of the student.
-We select $\beta$ as 0.5, 1, 4, and 10 in our experiment.
-The result is presented in Table \ref{table:appendix1}.
+We select $\beta$ as 0.5, 1, 4, and 10 in our experiment, {while all other experimental settings remain unchanged.} The {results are} presented in Table \ref{table:appendix1}.

 From the result, $\beta$ plays an important role in Normalization Loss Balance.
 Choosing the right $\beta$ value can affect the student's final performance.
 The lower $\beta$ is suitable when the student gets a similar knowledge scale from the clean teacher and the robust teacher at the current training epoch and the student's status is not fluctuating much.
 The larger $\beta$ brings a more severe penalty on the student when the student places too much emphasis on one teacher's knowledge but ignores another.
 Based on the performance, we choose the relatively best value: $\beta = 1$ in our setting.